Dave Collins (radio personality): Career

 Following Radio Caroline, he worked in Ireland at Radio West in Mullingar and then working in the UK on more than a dozen radio stations.
-He has presented at radio stations in the UK including Marcher Sound in Wrexham, Radio City in Liverpool, Red Rose in Preston, CFM Carlisle and Wire FM.
-Moving also in radio management, he was Head Of Presentation at CFM, Programme Controller at The Bay in Lancaster and Programme Manager at Alpha FM in Darlington.
-After this period in radio presenting and management, he moved into sales roles including media sales in York at The Press newspaper and radio sales as Sales Accounts Manager for Yorkshire Coast Radio in Scarborough, Minster FM in York and Viking FM/Magic 1161 in Hull.
+He has presented at radio stations in the UK including Marcher Sound, Radio City, Red Rose, CFM and Wire FM.
+Moving into radio management, he was Head Of Presentation at CFM, Programme Controller at The Bay etc. He moved into sales roles after that as Accounts Manager for Yorkshire Coast Radio, Minster FM and Viking FM/Magic 1161 in Hull.

 Following his days in offshore radio on Radio Caroline, VOP and Radio Seagull, Young has also been included in The Pirate Radio Hall Of Fame.